Kuku people: Administrative authority system

 With their strong belief in God and God's works through their ancestors, the Kuku tribe have their chiefs associated with water.
 These chiefs are hence, responsible for rain controls during the crop growing seasons of the year.

 Kuku land and the district – (Kuku and Kajo-Keji)

 The land of the Kuku people is called Kuku and the administrative coverage area, which is the County, is given the name Kajo-Keji, after the name of the tribe's chief (Kajok-Köji) who was in power during the British rule in the Sudan.
 Kajo-Keji lies in the southernmost part of South Sudan near the Uganda border districts of Moyo and Yumbe.
-It has an area of almost 112,600 km² and composes of five administrative local areas known as Payams.
+It has an area of almost 112,600 km² and comprises five administrative local areas known as Payams.
 These are: